shashjar/monkey-lang/IDEAS.md

 ## Language Features

 - [ ] The lexer (`lexer/lexer.go`) currently only supports ASCII characters.
 Maybe extend this to Unicode (see p.
 19-20 in WAIIG).
-- [ ] Add support for more language built-ins (`evaluator/builtins.go`), e.g. list comprehensions from Python - map, sum, filter, etc.
+- [ ] Support floating-point numbers (currently only integers are supported)
 - [ ] Add support for `else if` within conditional expressions
 - [ ] Support `const` binding declarations in addition to `let`
 - [ ] Boolean operations (`&&`, `||`)